 Under the FFS models, calculating reimbursement for a certain procedure is more straightforward than when the reimbursement model is based on value.
 That's why technology is so important.

-Because patients have different healthcare needs, they need to be stratified by risk and allotted different payment amounts according to their likely healthcare utilization.
-Patients might be stratified by age, diagnosis, lifestyle, medical history, and behavior.
+Because patients have different healthcare needs, they need to be "stratified" by risk and allotted different payment amounts according to their likely healthcare utilization.
+For example, patients might be stratified by age, diagnosis, lifestyle, medical history, and behavior.
 Data analytics, along with interoperability and data sharing between providers, is needed for this to be done well and accurately.

 Technology is also critical for tracking, benchmarking, and reporting patient outcomes.
 Without that data, providers won't be able to show payers how well they're providing care and allocating resources, among other important measures.